open-mc/server/INDEX.md

 	return result
 }
 ```
-Variables are only useful if they're needed more than once.
+Variables are only useful if they're needed more than once (or very sparingly to break up _really_ long lines)
 ```js
 function calculate(a, b, c){
 	return 1 - 1 / (a + b / c)